arturolei/node-db4-challenge/README.md

 **steps** (many to one)
 - id, primary key
-- step_description, string
+- name, string
-- step_number, integer
 - foreign_key, recipe_id?

 ### Migrations and Seeds

-- [X] Write a migration file that creates all tables necessary to model this data
+- [] Write a migration file that creates all tables necessary to model this data
-- [X] Write seed files to populate the tables with test data. **Hint**: Keep your recipes *very* simple or this step could become extremely time consuming.
+- [] Write seed files to populate the tables with test data. **Hint**: Keep your recipes *very* simple or this step could become extremely time consuming.

 ### Data Access